lukefisklennon/something-awesome/README.md

 The core network of servers is interconnected as a complete graph, for the simplicity of this prototype.
 These are [long-lived WebSocket connections](#server-to-server-communication).
 Any change to the network structure, such as a node joining or leaving, is detected by all nodes immediately.

 Around this core, users connect to a single node with a [similar WebSocket connection](#client-to-server-communication).
 The node chosen is known as the [residence server](#residence).

 ### Server list format

 The list of servers is transmitted as UTF-8 text.
 Each entry is in the format `address:port`, where `address` is a domain name or IP address.
 IPv6 addresses are wrapped with brackets (`[]`), to avoid ambiguity with the port number.

-Each entry is separated by a newline and/or carriage return character.
+Each entry is separated by a newline, or a newline and a carriage return character.
 The trailing line separator is optional.
 Additional whitespace (per Unicode) should be ignored.

 ### Bootstrapping